jhomlala/roundedletter/README.md

 Useful Flutter widget which allows you to create letter inside circle.
 Can be used for placeholders (for example user avatars).

-## Features
+## Features :raised_hands:
 :heavy_check_mark: 2 shapes: Rectangle and Circle
 :heavy_check_mark: Customizable shape size and color, text size and color
 :heavy_check_mark: Support for 1 and 2 letter(s)
 :heavy_check_mark: Shape border

 ## :electric_plug: Install